Why Women Are Better at Investing – And Why They’re Not

 To be successful in something, like investing, many may think an overhaul of one’s values or ethics is needed.
 But this is far from the case, all it takes is to embrace one’s inherent qualities and make them work to one’s advantage—just like the proverbial lemonade.

 Women may look like they got the short end of the stick when it comes to investing.
 However, this should not be the case.
 According to statistics, fewer women are investing than men*.
 But it’s not for reasons one may think.

 No, it’s not because women are poor investors.
-In fact, they are often better at it..
-According to a 2017 study by Fidelity Investments, women have more successful portfolios, generating higher returns by 0.4% on average, an analysis of annual performance across 5.2 million accounts from January 2011 to December 2020 show.
+In fact, they are often better at it.
+According to a 2021 study by Fidelity Investments, women have more successful portfolios, generating positive returns by 40 basis points, or 0.4% on average, an analysis of annual performance across 5.2 million accounts from January 2011 to December 2020 show.

 Considering not many women are optimistic about their chances of investment success (only 9% think they can do better than their male counterparts), the results are significant in dissecting the underlying reasons for women’s perceived lack of financial prowess.

 The key word here is “perceived” as it’s all in the mind.

 There’s a reason why we always hear “mind over matter” and other similar phrases.
 The mind is a powerful tool and it is substantial in uncovering the mysteries behind women’s financial power.